 .

-Before upgrading the software at work to Java 17, the software as to compile with Java 11, and thus Jetty 10 and Spring 5 were used as dependencies.
+Before upgrading the software at work to Java 17, it had to compile with Java 11, and thus Jetty 10 and Spring 5 were used as dependencies.
 Following the namespace change, both Jetty and Spring had to be upgraded at the same time.

 This also added complexity to the task.